SamiUddin-tech/Freelance-Depthai-OAK-Specialist/README.md

 Hornet AI, designed for quick identification and monitoring of the invasive Asian hornet in Europe, is a crucial tool in wildlife management and ecological protection.
 It features a high-resolution camera set on a landing pad with attractants, capturing detailed images for continuous analysis.
 When Asian hornet presence is detected, the system sends real-time alerts, enabling prompt action by authorities.
 This technology is vital for distinguishing Asian hornets from native species and managing their spread, especially as sightings increase annually.

+Important Note: The Project is the intellectual property of [The Far Out Thinking Company Limited](https://www.thefaroutthinkingcompany.co.uk/) and technical information is locked.

+Luxonis Stack: OAK - 1

+### Demo

+## PROJECT 02: